Expect Jeera futures to trade higher on expectation: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera April futures closed higher on week on week due to expectation of good demand for exports coupled with lower than expected supplies.
-The volume is now shifting to the far month May contract.
-The volume and OI jumped yesterday so as the prices which points a strong market.
+Jeera April futures closed higher on Monday due to expectation of good demand for exports coupled with lower than expected supplies.
 The arrivals have been lower during the second half of current month compared to last month same period while the demand have increased.
+As per Agmarknet data, during second half of March about 21,722 tonnes of jeera arrived compared to 22,108 during first half.

 Outlook